The Digital Nomad Visa: The Truth Behind What it Takes To Work Remotely in Europe

 Italy

-Known for its rich culture, world-class cuisine, and relaxed lifestyle, Italy recently introduced a digital nomad visa, making it an attractive option for remote workers.
+Known for its rich culture, world-class cuisine, and relaxed lifestyle, Italy introduced a 1-year digital nomad visa in April 2024.
+It’s an attractive option for remote workers, but Italy’s visa requirements are stringent.
+For instance, you must be highly skilled, and show proof of your professional qualifications, among many other items.

 Portugal

-A favorite among expats, Portugal offers a digital nomad visa, tax incentives, and an affordable cost of living, especially in cities like Lisbon and Porto.
+A favorite among expats, Portugal began offering a digital nomad visa in October 2022.
+With tax incentives, and an affordable cost of living, especially in cities like Lisbon and Porto, Portugal allows remote workers to relocate for 1-2 years.

 Spain